 MAKE IT A DOUBLE?

 We’ve already mentioned how Sole Power made history in this race but the son of Kyllachy wasn’t quite done there.
 Three years after his initial triumph, the distinctive sprinter was back at York winning the Nunthorpe once again.
-He’s one of ten horses who has successfully won this race more than once, although never previously have the wins come so far apart.
-Other recent double champions include Mecca’s Angel (2015, 2016) and Borderlescott (2008, 2009).
+He’s one of eleven horses who has successfully won this race more than once, although never previously have the wins come so far apart.
+Other recent double champions include Mecca’s Angel (2015, 2016), Borderlescott (2008, 2009) and Battaash (2019, 2020).

 |Tag End||C. Peck||1928||1929||1930|